ooples/pine_script_docs/source/concepts/Sessions.rst

 where:

 - <time_period> uses times in "hhmm" format, with "hh" in 24-hour format, so ``1700`` for 5PM.
-  The time periods are in the "hhmm-hhmm" format, and multiple time periods can be separated by a comma.
+  The time periods are in the "hhmm-hhmm" format, and multiple time periods can be separated by a comma, to specify combinations of discrete periods.
 - <days> is a set of digits from 1 to 7 that specifies on which days the session is valid.
   1 is Sunday, 7 is Saturday.

-.. note:: **The default days is**: ``1234567``, which is different in Pine v5 than in earlier version, which use the ``23456`` default days.
+.. note:: **The default days are**: ``1234567``, which is different in Pine v5 than in earlier versions where ``23456`` (weekdays) is used.
 For v5 code to reproduce the behavior from previous versions, it should explicitly mention the days required, as in ``"0930-1700:23456"``.